Current Market Price (CMP)

 Importance of CMP (Current Market Price)

-As a beginner to investing, merely knowing the full form of CMP is not enough.
-You also need to look into how it can be useful for you while placing trades.
-Here is an overview of how you can use the current market price to make informed trading decisions.
+As a beginner in investing, simply knowing that CMP stands for Current Market Price is not sufficient.
+It is equally important to understand how this price can guide your trading decisions.
+Here is a brief overview of how you can use the current market price effectively to make informed and timely trades.

 1. Price movement evaluation